 Weed and Crabgrass Control Programs Marietta Georgia

-Maple Leaf Lawn Care, Marietta GA is a family-owned, veteran owned business with more than 20 years of Weed and Crabgrass control experience in the Atlanta area.
+Maple Leaf Lawn Care, Marietta GA is a family-owned, veteran owned business with more than 20 years of Weed and Crabgrass control experience in the Marietta GA area.
 Our lawn weed and crabgrass management team includes experts in lawn management with years of professional experience in providing lawn weed control to Marietta GA homeowners and commercial properties which count on us for a beautiful lawn.

 Broadleaf weeds are in every yard in Marietta GA.
 They are easily recognizable.
 They look very different from other grasses, so it's hard to mistake them.
 Generally, broadleaf weeds are found in pairs or clusters.
 There are several types, and most of them are common in our service area.
 The best way to control broadleaf weed growth is to maintain a dense, healthy lawn.
 However, maintenance is the easy part; it all starts with proper elimination.

 Maple Leaf will plan in advance when this will take place.
 It's important to make sure the conditions are optimal for application.
 We avoid using herbicides on windy or hot days.
 We look ahead in the forecast to ensure no rain is expected for 24 hours post-application.
 Also, plan not to mow the lawn for a few days both before and after treating.
 Don't spray a newly seeded lawn, and as a general rule of thumb, wait 4 mowings before using herbicide.
 Remember, herbicides only work when the weeds are actively growing.
 Just like aeration, treatment with herbicides must be timed appropriately.
 Early to mid-Fall is the optimal time to use herbicides on broadleaf weeds.